LankeyBoard/RulesGraph/generalRules.md

 - Pass → You have the item.
 - Mixed → You have something similar.
 - Fail → You don’t have anything useful.
+Pick a typical Supply to take up the Gear Slot.

 ## Currency